 In early 1797 (possibly Feb.
 18), Hercules, the head cook at George Washington’s Mount Vernon plantation, escaped to freedom.

 Hercules was married and had three children, Richmond (born 1777), Evey (born 1782), and Delia (born 1785) — all born into slavery on the Mount Vernon estate and slave labor camp (commonly referred to as a plantation).

 Hercules became one of only a few people to successfully escape from George Washington to secure freedom.
-(He was preceded by the infamous Ona Judge who the Washingtons pursued but was never caught.)
+(He was preceded by the infamous Ona Judge who the Washingtons pursued but was never apprehended.)

 This description is adapted from Blackpast.

 In an interview on C-SPAN about The Black History of the White House, author Clarence Lusane noted:

 Hercules was Washington’s cook.
 And Hercules also escaped.
 Now Hercules’s story is interesting because he was considered one of the most famous cooks in the country at the time.
 He had been trained in Europe, I believe.
 And just was well known across the country as a great cook [and] as being extremely loyal to George Washington.

 Now it’s my sense that Hercules was probably in touch with the brother of Sally Hemmings, who were two individuals who were enslaved by Thomas Jefferson.
 Her brother was a very talented cook as well.
 And they were both in Philadelphia at the same time.

 So Hercules was in touch with him.
 And I believe probably was influenced by the fact that not only did he buy his freedom, but Ona had escaped.
 And so you know there was a way in which there was a buildup of freedom.
 And reaching for freedom on the part of people who were enslaved to George Washington.